Mods for Harrowhark’s Playthrough

 All of these mods are targeted towards making substantial changes in various factions.
 I am particularly interested in the Dark Brotherhood one, just because I’ve never actually played the Dark Brotherhood, on the general grounds that I couldn’t bring myself to kill some of the targets in the quest line.

 And the Thieves Guild one is because I don’t like extorting the shopkeepers at the beginning of the Thieves Guild quest line.
-Everything else that mod does should be bonus!
+Everything else that mod does is bonus!

 Really looking forward to seeing what the Bards College mod does, though, and seeing if that makes the Bards College actually interesting.

-I do loves me some College of Winterhold, too, and am excited to see what the Immersive College of Winterhold one does.
+I do loves me some College of Winterhold, too, and so far, partway into Harrow’s playthrough, I am adoring the changes this one brings in.

 - Bards Reborn Student of Song